 And that's not the limit for the C by GE range.
 The company also has an Alexa enabled ceiling light in the pipeline as well.

 Ecobee's smart thermostat already comes with Amazon Alexa voice controls built right in so it's no surprise to see its new Switch+ smart light switch follow suit.
 The Switch+ is $99 where it's on sale in the US and Canada.
-That's where Ecobee is showing off what it sees as the "whole home voice" future where Alexa doesn't need its own speaker but lives inside everything in the house.
+The Switch+ is part of Ecobee's vision of a "whole home voice" future, where Alexa isn't too far away to answer a question.

 Kohler Verdera Voice Lighted Mirror